 Bulletin Board Kits

 Assembling your floor bulletin board couldn't be easier with these ready-made bulletin board kits!
 Each kit revolves around a sustainability-related theme meant to educate, involve, and inspire the students on your floor to participate in the greening of IU.
-Simply click the title of the bulletin board of your choosing to download the PDF file.
-Then, print the individual kit pieces on regular 8.5"x11" pieces of paper and follow the accompanying assembly guide to have your sustainability board on display in no time!
+Simply click the title of the bulletin board of your choosing to download and print the PDF files by clicking the links below.

 - Energy Challenge (Fall 2013): This is a competition between all IU buildings to see who can save the most energy.
 The purpose of the Energy Challenge is to instill conservation habits in participants.
 It rewards participants for making small behavior changes that, when performed collectively, can substantially decrease Indiana University's environmental impact.

 Looking for a fun activity to do with your students this year?
 Use these project guides to organize a DIY crafting session with your floor while recycling unwanted items.
 Doing these projects together with your students is a great way to break the ice, have fun, and live more sustainably!

 - Pringles Can Speakers: Make speakers for iPods, iPhones, and other music playing devices out of an empty Pringles can.

 - Secret Compartment Book: Create a secret spot to hide your treasures by hollowing out an old textbook.

 - New Notebooks: Put together an enitrely new notebook out of old scrap paper!
 It's a great way to reuse paper, and to save some money on school supplies every semester.